Hypothyroidism: Desiccated animal thyroid

 Desiccated thyroid extract is an animal-based thyroid gland extract, most commonly from pigs.
 It is a combination therapy, containing forms of T4 and T3.
 It also contains calcitonin (a hormone produced in the thyroid gland involved in the regulation of calcium levels), T1 and T2; these are not present in synthetic hormone medication.
-This extract was once a mainstream hypothyroidism treatment, but its use today is unsupported by evidence; British Thyroid Association and American professional guidelines discourage its use, as does NICE.
+This extract was once a mainstream hypothyroidism treatment, but has been disregarded since the 1970s and its use is unsupported by evidence; British Thyroid Association and American professional guidelines discourage its use, as does NICE.

 Subclinical hypothyroidism

-There is no evidence of a benefit from treating subclinical hypothyroidism in those who are not pregnant, and there are potential risks of overtreatment.
-Untreated subclinical hypothyroidism may be associated with a modest increase in the risk of coronary artery disease when the TSH is over 10 mIU/L. A 2007 review found no benefit of thyroid hormone replacement except for "some parameters of lipid profiles and left ventricular function".
+There is no evidence of a benefit from treating subclinical hypothyroidism in those who are not pregnant, and there are potential risks of unnecessary overtreatment.
+Untreated subclinical hypothyroidism may be associated with a modest increase in the risk of coronary artery disease when the TSH is over 10 mIU/L. There may be an increased risk for cardiovascular death.
+A 2007 review found no benefit of thyroid hormone replacement except for "some parameters of lipid profiles and left ventricular function".
 There is no association between subclinical hypothyroidism and an increased risk of bone fractures, nor is there a link with cognitive decline.

-Since 2008, consensus American opinion has been that in general people with TSH under 10 to 20 mIU/L do not require treatment.

-American guidelines recommend that treatment should be considered in people with symptoms of hypothyroidism, detectable antibodies against thyroid peroxidase, a history of heart disease or are at an increased risk for heart disease, if the TSH is elevated but below 10 mIU/L. NICE recommends that those with a TSH above 10 mIU/L should be treated in the same way as overt hypothyroidism.
-Those with an elevated TSH but below 10 mIU/L who have symptoms suggestive of hypothyroidism should have a trial of treatment but with the aim to stopping this if the symptoms persist despite normalisation of the TSH.
+American guidelines recommend that treatment should be considered in people with symptoms of hypothyroidism, detectable antibodies against thyroid peroxidase, a history of heart disease, or are at an increased risk for heart disease if the TSH is elevated but below 10 mIU/L. American guidelines further recommend universal treatment (independent of risk factors) in those with TSH levels that are markedly elevated; above 10 mIU/L because of an increased risk of heart failure or death due to cardiovascular disease.
+NICE recommends that those with a TSH above 10 mIU/L should be treated in the same way as overt hypothyroidism.
+Those with an elevated TSH but below 10 mIU/L who have symptoms suggestive of hypothyroidism should have a trial of treatment but intend to stop this if the symptoms persist despite normalization of the TSH.

-A recent meta-analysis, however, found an increased risk for cardiovascular death in subclinical hypothyroidism.

 Myxedema coma

-Myxedema coma or severe decompensated hypothyroidism usually requires admission to the intensive care, close observation and treatment of abnormalities in breathing, temperature control, blood pressure, and sodium levels.
+Myxedema coma or severe decompensated hypothyroidism usually requires admission to the intensive care unit, close observation and treatment of abnormalities in breathing, temperature control, blood pressure, and sodium levels.
 Mechanical ventilation may be required, as well as fluid replacement, vasopressor agents, careful rewarming, and corticosteroids (for possible adrenal insufficiency which can occur together with hypothyroidism).
 Careful correction of low sodium levels may be achieved with hypertonic saline solutions or vasopressin receptor antagonists.
-For rapid treatment of the hypothyroidism, levothyroxine or liothyronine may be administered intravenously, particularly if the level of consciousness is too low to be able to safely swallow medication.
+For rapid treatment of hypothyroidism, levothyroxine or liothyronine may be administered intravenously, particularly if the level of consciousness is too low to be able to safely swallow medication.
 While administration through a nasogastric tube is possible, this may be unsafe and is discouraged.